cobbler/cobbler.github.io/_dynamic/manuals/quickstart/index.md

 ## Checking for Problems and Your First Sync

 Now that the cobblerd service is up and running, it's time to check for problems.
 Cobbler's check command will make some suggestions, but it is important to remember that _these are mainly only suggestions_ and probably aren't critical for basic functionality.
-If you are running iptables or SELinux, it is important to review any messages concering those that check may report.
+If you are running iptables or SELinux, it is important to review any messages concerning those that check may report.

 {% highlight bash %}
 $ cobbler check